guardian/techtime/Coding Challenges/20180920-Weekly/03-Game API.md

     "logWarnings"       : Array[WarningLogItem]
 }
 ```

-- `inPlay` indicates whether or not you are still in play.
-The only reason why you would not be in play is that you have lost your capital ship.

 - `capitalEnergyTopUpChallenge` is used for the Capital Ship energy top up.
 See the section "Capital Ship top up" below for details.